Aswad

 Aswad are a British reggae group, noted for adding strong R&B and soul influences to the reggae sound.
-They have been performing since the mid-1970s, having released a total of 21 albums.
+They have been performing since the mid-1970s, and have released 21 albums.
 Their UK hit singles include the number one "Don't Turn Around" (1988) and "Shine" (1994).
 "Aswad" is Arabic for "black".
 They are three-time Grammy Award nominees.

 History

 The members of Aswad are UK descendants of immigrants from the Caribbean.
 They attended John Kelly/Holland Park School.
-Aswad was formed in 1975 in Ladbroke Grove area of West London.
+Aswad was formed in 1975 in the Ladbroke Grove area of West London.

 The original members of Aswad were guitarist/vocalist Brinsley "Chaka B" Forde, drummer/vocalist Angus "Drummie Zeb" Gaye, lead guitarist/vocalist Donald "Dee" Griffiths, bassist George "Ras" Oban, and keyboardist Courtney "Khaki" Hemmings.
 Aswad were the backing band of Burning Spear's 1977 Live album, recorded at the Rainbow Theatre in London.
 Other contributors included Vin Gordon, and Karl Pitterson.